Here is the corrected content with the specified changes:

 Practitioner Experience and Location

-The experience of the cosmetic surgeon or physician directly influences the price of therapeutic laser treatment.
-A practitioner with specific training in aesthetic medicine and extensive experience in laser treatment for under-eye bags typically charges higher fees.
+The experience of the oculoplastic surgeon directly influences the price of therapeutic laser treatment.
+A practitioner with specific training in eyelid & oculoplastic surgery and extensive experience in laser treatment for under-eye bags typically charges higher fees.

 This difference reflects their expertise, mastery of laser parameters, and ability to tailor treatment to each patient.
 Geographic location also plays a role: fees in major metropolitan areas like Paris or Lyon are generally higher than those in regional practices, due in particular to the higher operating costs of the clinics.